ashcode09/company-demo-site/README.md

 For portfolio purposes, I wanted to host this for free, so have done so on Heroku at ashleigh-company-demo-site.herokuapp.com.
 Because of this, I've created a separate branch 'local-site' and taken out the PHP and replaced it with hardcoded content so the site is still viewable.

-The design itself includes parallax scrolling effects, clickable navigation buttons that scroll smoothly all over the homepage, a video module that enlarges to play and closes to pause when you click on it, and is responsive.
+The design itself includes parallax scrolling effects, clickable navigation buttons that scroll smoothly all over the homepage and also change colour depending on the module that they're in (that took a while to perfect!), a video module that enlarges to play and closes to pause when you click on it, swipe-able testimonials in mobile, a swipe-able mobile navigation bar and is responsive.

 This is the first full project I have worked on by myself, and I can see looking back that there is a lot that can be improved, mainly with regards to refactoring and improving general site performance!